11 Email Marketing Examples to Save for Later

 A 10% discount may seem small, but it could be all you need to convince subscribers to come back and buy the product they want.

-It could be exactly what you need to reduce abandoned carts on your site.
+It could be exactly what you need to reduce abandoned carts on your site, so use this email marketing example to get started with your email draft!

 Sending discounts right off the bat can be exactly what it takes to convince subscribers to use your service for the first time – which is what Lyft does for new members who haven’t yet taken a ride.